MatthewZito/archimedes_toolkit/README.md

 Important to note is these unique addresses are not ephemeral; they are persistent and will remain associated with a device were a user to install it in another machine.
 But they don't have to be inextricably intertwined...

+The MAC Address Changer (I'll come up with a more *nix-like name later) will accept as user-provided arguments any given wireless device and any valid MAC address to which the user wishes to reassign said device.
+The program is simple such that I need not explain it much further: it utilizes the subprocess module to automate the sequence of the necessary shell commands to bring the wireless interface down, reassign the MAC, and reinitialize it.

+What I enjoy about this program, however, is the security it affords the user.
+If you are actively changing your MAC address, it might be prudent to have some sort of validation structure or higher order method to ensure that 1) the wireless device exists, 2) the wireless device has a MAC address, 3) the user-input MAC address is of a valid format, and 4) the wireless device's MAC address has successfully been updated.

+It's rather nice; give it a try.